AfreenMohasin/NIDS/README.md

 # Network Intrusion Detection System (NIDS)

-A basic network intrusion detection system implemented in C++ that monitors network traffic for potential security threats and anomalies.
+This project introduces a fundamental Network Intrusion Detection System (NIDS), meticulously crafted in C++.
+It's designed to be your network's vigilant observer, continuously analyzing traffic to pinpoint potential security threats and detect any unusual behavior that could signal an intrusion.

 ## Features

-- Real-time packet capturing and analysis
+- Real-time Packet Analysis: Captures and processes network packets in real-time, providing immediate insights into traffic flow.
-- Detection of various attack patterns:
+- Attack Pattern Recognition(Specifically identifies and flags common attack vectors, including):
   - TCP SYN Flood attacks
   - Broadcast Ping Flood attacks
   - Random Port Connection Flood detection
   - UDP packet monitoring
-- Traffic statistics monitoring
+- Traffic Statistics Monitoring: Tracks key network metrics to help identify deviations from normal behavior.
-- Logging system for alerts and events
+- Integrated Logging System: Maintains a detailed log of all alerts, detected events, and system activities.
-- Configurable threshold for anomaly detection
+- Configurable Anomaly Detection: Allows you to adjust thresholds for more precise anomaly detection tailored to your network environment.

 ## Prerequisites

-- Linux operating system
+- Linux operating system.
-- libpcap library
+- The libpcap library for packet capturing.
-- G++ compiler
+- A G++ compiler (or compatible C++ compiler).
-- Root/sudo privileges
+- Root/sudo privileges are required to capture network traffic.
-- Basic Knowledge of Networking
+- A basic understanding of networking concepts.
-- Advance Knowledge of C/C++
+- Intermediate to advanced knowledge of C/C++ programming.

 ## Installation